riccardosolmi/whole-swift-syntaxserializer/README.md

 The version of the standalone parsing library that is distributed as part of the Swift toolchain must match the one expected by [SwiftSyntax][swiftsyntax].
 So you should check out and build `SwiftSyntaxSerializer` from the branch that is compatible with the version of Swift you are using.
 As an alternative you can install and switch to a compatible Swift toolchain.

 The last supported version of Swift is: 5.1.
-Check from from the command line the version of Swift you are using.
+Check from the command line the version of Swift you are using.

 ```sh
 $ swift --version